Sessional Lecturer – 2025 Winter Term 1 (NSCI 140 – The Learning Brain)

 Job Description

 Primary duties include teaching in-person interactive classes twice a week to undergraduate students and providing feedback and grades on assignments, as needed.
 Additional duties include collaborating with graduate teaching assistants and attending teaching team meetings.
-The course term runs from May 12 to June 19, 2025.
+The course term runs from September 1 to December 31, 2025.

 Candidates should have a MSc or PhD in in the field of neuroscience, and neuroscience teaching experience at the post-secondary level–ideally with experience providing students with engaging and interactive lessons.
 Experience with the Canvas learning management system is an asset.
 Experience in the field of neuroeducation or the study of neuroplasticity is also an asset.